Skip to main content

 Major (principal) shareholder exclusions

 Insurers have seen an influx of litigation brought by major shareholders — typically owning 5% or more voting power — when they do not have their own representation on private company boards.
-Marsh modeling has shown that having a significant number of owners without board representation correlates to a higher likelihood of experiencing a D&O claim.
+Marsh modelling has shown that having a significant number of owners without board representation correlates to a higher likelihood of experiencing a D&O claim.

 The insurance market response to this risk has been to remove coverage for any matters brought by major shareholders if they do not have board representation.
 This is especially concerning to privately held companies with large valuations, as their ownership structures can be more complex.

-The exclusionary language being added by insurers typically specifies that they are not liable for any claim “brought by or on behalf of individuals/entities that own (beneficially or directly) five percent (5%) or more of the outstanding stock of the insured organization.”
+The exclusionary language being added by insurers typically specifies that they are not liable for any claim “brought by or on behalf of individuals/entities that own (beneficially or directly) five percent (5%) or more of the outstanding stock of the insured organisation.”

 The most preferable language for policyholders will also specify when the ownership interest is to be determined to eliminate any question at the time of a claim.
 The exclusion typically does not refer to past ownership but there can be uncertainty if ownership changes mid-policy term.